Alpha Omicron Pi

-Alpha Omicron Pi was founded on the ideas found in the object of the fraternity—character, dignity, scholarship, and college loyalty.

 History

-The fraternity was founded January 2, 1897, at Barnard College by four women: Jessie Wallace Hughan, Helen St. Clair Mullan, Elizabeth Heywood Wyman, and Stella George Stern Perry.
-They pledged one another in the Columbia Law Library to begin their fraternity.
+Alpha Omicron Pi was founded January 2, 1897, at Barnard College on the campus of Columbia University in Manhattan, New York City.
+Its founders were Jessie Wallace Hughan, Helen St. Clair Mullan, Elizabeth Heywood Wyman, and Stella George Stern Perry.
+They pledged to one another in the Columbia Law Library to begin their fraternity.
 Within one week of its founding, the four founders used their initiation ritual for the first time to initiate Anne Richardson Hall.

-National expansion began in 1898 with the founding of Pi Chapter at New Orleans' Sophie Newcomb College (now part of Tulane University).
+National expansion began in 1898 with the founding of Pi chapter at Sophie Newcomb College, now part of Tulane University, in New Orleans.
 Stella George Stern Perry, who was then the president of the fraternity, contacted a New Orleans classmate, Evelyn Reed, who expressed compatible ideas about fraternities.
-Reed's sister, Katherine Reed, became the first pledge of Pi Chapter.
+Reed's sister, Katherine Reed, became the first pledge of the Pi chapter.
 After being initiated by Perry, Katherine Reed found others to initiate.
 In 1905, Alpha Omicron Pi joined the National Panhellenic Conference.